 healthy and ensure that they remain healthy.
 This surveillance is

-In 2015, HSE updated its guidance and
+sometimes required by law.
+In 2016, HSE updated its guidance and

 advice about health surveillance for workers exposed to RCS.

 The course will be delivered by medical and scientific experts

-carries a significant health
+carries a significant health risk.

-understanding of how RCS can harm the lungs; how to monitor the
+- Understand how RCS can harm the lungs

-health of workers cost effectively; how to set up and run a health surveillance programme and
+- Know how to set up and run a health surveillance programme and

 the role that occupational hygienists play in protecting worker

 Who should attend?